-The Fund Manager has been granted a license pursuant to Article 2:65 of the Dutch Financial Markets Supervision Act (Wft) by the Authority for the Financial Markets, the supervisory body in the Netherlands, on 12 April 2011.
+The Fund Manager has been granted a license pursuant to Article 2:65 of the Dutch Financial Markets Supervision Act (Wft) by the Authority for the Financial Markets on 12 April 2011.

-The Supervisory Board of the Fund currently comprises of two members, both having relevant expertise on the Fund's business.
+The Supervisory Board of the Fund comprises of three members, all having relevant expertise on the Fund's business.
 The principal duties and responsibilities of the Supervisory Board include (i) the supervision of the management of the Fund as performed by the Fund Manager as well as to supervise the general course of affairs of the Fund, and (ii) resolving any conflict of interest situation the Fund is involved in.